DianaDob/astronomy-pic-of-the-day/README.md

  - Run the following Maven command to start the application:
     - ./mvnw clean spring-boot:run

+## Shutdown
+- To stop the application, go to the terminal where it is running and press Ctrl+C.

 ## References
 - The original Astronomy Picture of the Day: